rocket2050/osm_zabbix/README.md

 # Ansible Role: Zabbix-server

-Installs zabbix-server and agent for RedHat/CentOS(7.2) and Ubuntu linux server.
+An Ansible role that install zabbix-server and agent for RedHat/CentOS(7.2) and Ubuntu linux server.

 ## Requirements